-Option Description Serial Communication Selects serial communication devices (Serial Device 1 and Serial Device 2) in BIOS.
+Serial Communication Selects serial communication devices (Serial Device 1 and Serial Device 2) in BIOS.
 BIOS console redirection can also be enabled, and the port address can be specified.
 This option is set to Auto by default.
 Serial Port Address Enables you to set the port address for serial devices.
 This field sets the serial port address to either COM1 or COM2 (COM1=0x3F8, COM2=0x2F8).
 This option is set to Serial Device1=COM2 or Serial Device 2=COM1 by default.

-Option Description () NOTE: You can use only Serial Device 2 for the Serial Over LAN (SOL) feature.
-To use console redirection by SOL, configure the same port address for console redirection and the serial device. () NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
+NOTE: You can use only Serial Device 2 for the Serial Over LAN (SOL) feature.
+To use console redirection by SOL, configure the same port address for console redirection and the serial device.
+NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
 The serial MUX setting can independently be changed in iDRAC.
 Loading the BIOS default settings from within the BIOS setup utility may not always revert the serial MUX setting to the default setting of Serial Device 1.
 External Serial Connector Enables you to associate the External Serial Connector to Serial Device 1 , Serial Device 2 , or the Remote Access Device by using this option.
 This option is set to Serial Device 1 by default.

 NOTE: Only Serial Device 2 can be used for Serial Over LAN (SOL).
-To use console redirection by SOL, configure the same port address for console redirection and the serial device. () NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
+To use console redirection by SOL, configure the same port address for console redirection and the serial device.

+i NOTE: Every time the system boots, the BIOS syncs the serial MUX setting saved in iDRAC.
 The serial MUX setting can independently be changed in iDRAC.
 Loading the BIOS default settings from within the BIOS setup utility may not always revert this setting to the default setting of Serial Device 1.

 Failsafe Baud Rate Specifies the failsafe baud rate for console redirection.
 The BIOS attempts to determine the baud rate automatically.
 This failsafe baud rate is used only if the attempt fails, and the value must not be changed.
 This option is set to 115200 by default.
-Remote Terminal Type Sets the remote console terminal type.
-This option is set to ANSIVT100/VT220 by default.
-Redirection After Boot Enables or disables the BIOS console redirection when the operating system is loaded.
-This option is set to Enabled by default.